 Types of research mathematician

-Your role will vary depending on your area of employment.
-For example, mathematicians in commercial organisations help to develop new products and provide an insight into business performance.
+- Commercial organisations - where you'll help to develop new products and provide an insight into business performance.
 You may be allocated specific projects or could be involved in all stages of the product, from concept to customer.

 As a research mathematician you'll typically need to: